-The AQ will be delivered using a variety of instructional practices that honour the principles of adult learning; case studies, presentations, large and small group discussions, participation in online / digital, and individual reading and reflection.
+The course will be delivered using a variety of instructional practices that honour the principles of adult learning: case studies, presentations, large and small group discussions, participation in online/digital and individual reading and reflection.

 PQP Part 1 and 2 are organized into 5 content areas, following the Ontario College of Teachers PQP Guideline.
 The content is reflective of the 5 leadership domains of Ontario Catholic Leadership Framework.